swedenconnect/technical-framework/ELN-0616 - PDF Profile for Signature Validation Tokens.md

 An SVT added to a signed PDF document SHALL be added to a document timestamp accordance with ISO 32000-2:2017 \[[PDF](pdf)\].

-The document timstamp contains an RFC 3161 time stamp token (TSTInfo) in EncapsulatedContentInfo of the CMS signature.
-The SVT SHALL be added to the time satmp token (TSTInfo) as an Extension object as defined in 2.1.1.
+The document timestamp contains an RFC 3161 time stamp token (TSTInfo) in EncapsulatedContentInfo of the CMS signature.
+The SVT SHALL be added to the timestamp token (TSTInfo) as an Extension object as defined in 2.1.1.

 ### 2.1.1.
 SVT extension to time stamp tokens